moq-wg/moq-transport/draft-lcurley-moq-transport.md

 |------|--------------------|

 * Session Terminated
-No error occurred, however the endpoint wishes to terminate the session.
+No error occurred; however the endpoint wishes to terminate the session.

 * Generic Error
 An unclassified error occurred.